13 September 2020

 Lastly, with the delays caused by COVID-19, the sharing of business forecasting and planning is imperative to securing a supply chain.
 Many businesses are now employing the use of advanced purchasing and increasing inventory levels to provide short-term security in the supply chain.
 While this will provide encouragement to the suppliers, the onus must be on the supplier to maintain pricing levels and not pass the costs of inventory storage to the consumer.

 With the considerable disruptions to the supply chain, which are well documented at this stage, there has been an increased focus on sourcing more local suppliers, who have manufacturing capacity and materials available to circumvent the overseas shipping delays.
 This includes Tier 1 suppliers looking into local suppliers, with an overall shift away from dependency on cheaper produce available from other regions.
-If COVID has highlighted anything to the wider industry, it has been the overreliance on China as the factory of the world, and there is now a marked effort to look at other low labor cost locations as alternatives.
+If COVID has highlighted anything to the wider industry, it has been the overreliance on China as the factory of the world, and there is now a marked effort to look at other low labour cost locations as alternatives.

 The pandemic has undoubtedly spurred on key improvements across the industry and the supply chain, including innovation to maintain agility in the sources of supply and to mitigate the risk of issues in the supply chain.
 The ability to move quickly to activate secondary supplier relationships, and secure additional critical inventory and capacity is key.
 It may also be prudent to identify suppliers with shared resource pools for raw materials inventory, where it applies.
 Overall, the adaptability of suppliers is coming to the fore.

-Furthermore, COVID-19 has impelled the digitalization of supply chain management, innovation and the advancement of technology.
+Furthermore, COVID-19 has impelled the digitalisation of supply chain management, innovation and the advancement of technology.
 This extends across resource planning, supporting increased communication without the need for complex travel arrangements and enhanced supplier relations.

 The severe impact we have all witnessed within supply chains around the world has led to a rethink around different supplier resources, and mapping those out to reduce the impact in the supply chain when 2nd and 3rd tier suppliers can’t meet demand.
 While it can be expensive as it requires time to build up a good risk-mitigation strategy and an updated list of companies in the market, it is ultimately worth it to avoid disruption at times like this.